Greece Moments Greece Moments

 Another beautiful panoramic route on Andros leads over the mountains from west to east, or optionally the other way around.
 From the coastal town of Batsi, the road winds through the wild mountain landscape of Andros.

-Passing Kato Katokilos, the route leads to the green valley of Remata.
-Afterwards in several serpentines up to Arni and along the flanks of the highest mountain Kouvara or Profitis Ilias at 997 m.
+Passing Kato Katokilos, the route leads to the green valley of Remata, then winds up through several serpentine bends to Arni and along the flanks of the highest mountain, Kouvara or Profitis Ilias, at 997 m.

 andros inseltour ausfluege